Full Stack, Front End, Back End — What Does it All Mean?

-If you look at the examples of full stack engineer jobs listed on sites like Indeed, you’ll see that these positions typically ask for at least 3-5 years of full stack web development experience.
+If you look at the job postings listed on sites like Indeed, you’ll see that these positions typically ask for at least 3-5 years of experience.

 Since Skillcrush is focused on helping people learn skills to break into tech, we usually focus more on developer-level positions, but full stack engineer jobs are the kind of roles you can look forward to after spending some time in the industry.